Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

+Since each block contains multiple units assigned at random to treatment, an analyst could treat each block as a mini-experiment \autocite[][Chap.~3]{gerber2012field} and test the null of no effect separately in each.
+With 100 blocks, that is 100 tests.
+Run at the nominal level, such a collection rejects far too often: if no block has an effect and the tests are independent, the probability of at least one false rejection at $\alpha=0.05$ is $1 - 0.95^{100} \approx 0.99$.
+This probability --- the family-wise error rate (FWER) --- is what an adjustment such as Bonferroni or Hommel controls.\footnote{The FWER can be controlled in a \emph{weak} sense (when no block has an effect) or a \emph{strong} sense (whatever the pattern of effects); we develop that distinction in Section~\ref{sec:strong}.}

 Of course, this approach makes it much harder to detect effects when they are actually present.
-For example, the power of a t-test to detect an effect of 0.8 standard deviations within a block of 50 units is 0.79 when $\alpha=0.05$ and nearly half that power (power=0.46) when $\alpha=0.005$.
-Structured approaches to testing can increase this power while controlling the FWER.
+For example, the power of a t-test to detect an effect of 0.8 standard deviations within a block of 50 units is \BlockPowerNominal\ when $\alpha=0.05$ and nearly half that power (power=\BlockPowerAdjusted) when $\alpha=0.005$.
+Top-down testing can increase this power while controlling the FWER.